eed3si9n/eed3si9n.com/content/posts/december-adventure-2025.md

 _Inversion_ can be interpreted as either 1 bar loop of 4/4 or 2 bar loop of 2/4 TB-303 arpeggio.
 4/4 kick drum, and no highhat for the first 3 minutes. the sound stage feels echoey, and there's a slight hint of piano among the echo and white noise.

-without obvious drums _Presence_ makes the 2/4 feel more obvious. the main synth riff loops in 1 bar of 2/4. in other words, if you can feel the invisible kick drum, the riff repeats in the count of "one, two", which contains just one high note and another lower note of the synth. thus far it's stoically minimal. what keeps chainging for 20 minutes is the effects, which brings out different aspects of the loop. with reverb and digital delay, the simple few notes multiply into a tapestry of ghost notes, and filters can highlight the hidden harmonics.
+without obvious drums, _Presence_ makes the 2/4 feel more obvious. the main synth riff loops in 1 bar of 2/4. in other words, if you can feel the invisible kick drum, the riff repeats in the count of "one, two", which contains just one high note and another lower note of the synth. thus far it's stoically minimal. what keeps chainging for 20 minutes is the effects, which brings out different aspects of the loop. with the reverb and the digital delay, the simple few notes multiply into a tapestry of ghost notes, and filters can highlight the hidden harmonics.

 trying out the Main mode of EP-40 Riddim today. we can punch in the kick drum and synth riff, and adjust the effects while looping.